code-ember/CS-330-Computational-Graphics-Visualization/README.md

-# CS-330 Project

-# What new design skills has your work on the project helped you to craft?
-The design skills helped me design software that improved my programming skills with using C++ in order to create numerous 2D objects with a 3D view set.
-Also, I did not thank that I would need to relay on so much math formulas that I learned two years ago to calculate the x, y and z axles.

-# What design process did you follow for your project work?
+# Introduction to Computational Graphics and Visualization

+# Welcome to my CS-330 project, where I delve into the world of computational graphics and visualization.
+Throughout this project, I have gained valuable skills and insights that have enhanced my programming abilities, design processes, and overall approach to software development.
+Here’s an overview of my journey:

+# New Design Skills: This project has honed my ability to design software using C++, enabling me to create intricate 2D objects with a 3D perspective.
+Additionally, I’ve rediscovered the importance of mathematical formulas in calculating x, y, and z coordinates.

-The design process I used to manage the completion of the final project in module seven is following these five steps.
-First, I worded on is the creating my objects with calculating the x, y and z coordinating.
-Second, I worded on is the texture and wring each texture per object in order to load them.
-Third, I added the dictionary for each major sections in the code in order to keep track of everything.
-Fourth, I added the lighting to create a visualization of my 3D scene.
-Finally, I added the camera ability for all around navigation of my 3D scene.
+# Design Process: My design process consisted of five key steps.
+First, I created objects by calculating their coordinates.
+Next, I worked on texturing each object to ensure they loaded correctly.
+Then, I added a dictionary for major code sections to keep everything organized.
+After that, I incorporated lighting to bring my 3D scene to life.
+Finally, I added camera functionality for comprehensive navigation.

-# How could tactics from your design approach be applied in future work?
-I felt that the design approach helped me think outside of my confuted zone and it led to some great ideas.
-Also, I modified my final project repeatedly by trial and error which helped me create objects, functions, buffers, and other inputs that speed up the process at the end.
+# Future Applications: The design approach used in this project pushed me out of my comfort zone, leading to innovative ideas.
+Through trial and error, I repeatedly modified the final project, creating objects, functions, buffers, and other inputs that streamlined the process.

-# What new development strategies did you use while working on your 3D scene?
-I created a storyboard to help me plan out every step of my 3D scene and it helps improve all my ideas that were stuck in my head.
+# Development Strategies: I employed a storyboard to meticulously plan each step of my 3D scene, helping to clarify and enhance the ideas that were initially in my head.

-# How did iteration factor into your development?
-The iterative process begins with a series of steps that is repeated over again, which helps improve the base of the project.
-Also, the iterative process is like the waterfall and agile methods which improves on the result of each cycle.

-# How has your approach to developing code evolved throughout the milestones, which led you to the project’s completion?
-Every milestone that I went through helped me out by tracking my overall progress toward the end of each module in order to move on to the next task in the modules.

-# How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future educational pathway?
+# Iteration in Development: The iterative process, akin to both waterfall and agile methodologies, involved repeating a series of steps to refine the project’s foundation.
+This cyclical improvement led to better outcomes with each iteration.

+# Evolving Code Development: Each milestone tracked my progress and guided me towards completing the project.
+These checkpoints ensured that I could move on to subsequent tasks efficiently.

-The time I spent in this class learning about graphics and visualizations, I can say that my knowledge and skills from programming with OpenGL and C++ really have grown.
-Also, my math skills have enhanced a lot as well.
-As I am approaching the end of my bachelor’s degree, this expressly helps my growth and knowledge as a programmer.
+# Educational Pathway: The knowledge and skills I’ve acquired in computational graphics and visualizations have significantly grown, especially in programming with OpenGL and C++.
+As I near the completion of my bachelor’s degree, this experience has been instrumental in my development as a programmer.

-# How do computational graphics and visualizations give you new knowledge and skills that can be applied in your future professional pathway?
-Creating visualizations when displaying results of data since a lot of people depend on data to make decisions and by telling a story with the data can help build 3D plans to help others make decisions.
-This class has opened my eyes into how computational graphics and visualizations can have a big impacted on myself and others.
+# Professional Pathway: Creating visualizations to display data results is crucial, as many people rely on data for decision-making.
+This project has shown me how computational graphics and visualizations can tell compelling stories with data, aiding in decision-making processes.
+It has truly opened my eyes to the impact these skills can have on my future professional endeavors.